Skip to main content

 Chatter-only: an offshore or hybrid human chatter team handles all fan messaging, supported by a CRM.
 Typical configuration: 2.0-2.4 chatter seats per creator for 24/7 coverage.
 Best fit at low scale.

 AI-assisted with reduced chatter headcount: an AI suggestion or draft layer accelerates a smaller chatter team.
 Typical: 1.2-1.5 seats per creator.
-Best fit in the mid-tier ($5K-$15K average revenue per creator).
+On raw fee, a lean version of this setup is competitive with autonomous AI through the crossover band and lower-fee above it, at the cost of still running a human team.

 The threshold finding